-Unlike the single-season hybrid seeds sold at most garden stores, open-pollinated seeds allow you to save the seeds from mature plants the cultivate again the following season.
-It is the traditional regenerative method used since the dawn of mankind and every gardener who cares about biodiversity should aspire to save seeds from each successive harvest in order to replant stronger, more locally-adapted plants.
+Unlike the single-season hybrid seeds sold at most garden stores, open-pollinated seeds allow you to save the seeds from mature plants to cultivate the following season.
+It is, of course, the traditional regenerative method of horticulture used since the dawn of human culture and every gardener who cares about biodiversity should aspire to save seeds from each successive harvest in order to replant stronger, more locally-adapted plants that help sustain the environment.
 Dozens of companies, part of a blossoming heritage seed movement now specialize in heirloom and open-pollinated seeds.
-The following online catalogues provide a bounty of both seeds and tips for the savvy sovereignty-seeking urban-gardener.
+The following online catalogues provide a bounty of both seeds and sowing-tips for the savvy sovereignty-seeking urban-gardener.

 NativeSeeds/Search provides access to a wide range of heirloom vegetable seeds including those introduced to the New World by the Spanish and those traditionally used by Native Americans in the Southwest.